-- -- Should site construction result in excess spoils, the spoils should be placed on as stable a location as possible.
+- -- A geotechnical investigation should be conducted for the following purposes: (1) to explore and evaluate soil, groundwater, and geologic conditions, (2) to provide soil engineering criteria for the proposed grading, (3) to evaluate site stability under static and earthquake conditions, and (4) to assess the potential for reserve pit leakage. - -- Grading observation and testing should be conducted by a qualified observer on a full-time, or nearly full-time basis during construction. - -- To the extent possible, the pad should be designed on the basis of balanced cut and fill.
+This would eliminate the need to export or import materials.
+Large sliver fills should be avoided. - -- Should site construction result in excess spoils, the spoils should be placed on as stable a location as possible.
 This location should be selected by the County's environmental consultants working with the applicant. - -- Site surface drainage should be collected into adequately sized culverts or lined ditches and directed toward the reserve pit.
-Energy dissipators should be installed at all outfalls into soil or highly weathered rock. - -- Underdrains should be installed beneath fills placed over natural drainage ways and in areas of wetness encountered during site grading. - -- If practical, all cut slopes in soil or highly weathered rock should be seeded and fertizized as necessary.
+Energy dissipators should be installed at all outfalls into soil or highly weathered rock. - -- Underdrains should be installed beneath fills placed over natural drainage ways and in areas of wetness encountered during site grading. - -- If practical, all cut slopes in soil or highly weathered rock should be seeded and fertilized as necessary.
 This should be done prior to the first heavy rains after construction.
 The progress of the reseeding program should be evaluated and, if necessary, repeated.
-Fill slopes should be either riprapped or seeded as above, whichever is more appropriate from an erosion retardation standpoint. - -- A program of long term maintenance should be developed by the applicant or the County to insure continued performance of the site. - -- Upon completion of drilling, the reserve pit should be abandomed according to State and County requirements. - -- The chamise community is widespread throughout the region.
-No special measures need be applied to protect vegetation except to confine operations to the site and not wantonly destroy plants outside this boundary. - -- No rare species or species of special concern have been noted over the several years (1975, 1976, 1978, and 1980) of observations on the site.
+Fill slopes should be either reprapped or seeded as above, whichever is more appropriate from an erosion retardation standpoint. - -- A program of long term maintenance should be developed by the applicant or the County to insure continued performance of the site. - -- Upon completion of drilling, the reserve pit should be abandoned according to State and County requirements.